ember-lifeline/ember-lifeline/README.md

 });
 ```

-A couple of helpful assertions are provided with the `pollTask` functionality:

-* A given `token` can only be used once.
-If the same `token` is used a second time, an error will be thrown.
-* If nothing has been queued for the given token, calling `pollTaskFor(token)` will trigger an error.
+Note: If nothing has been queued for the given token, calling `pollTaskFor(token)` will trigger an error.

 ### `registerDisposable`